deckgo/deckdeckgo/docs/docs/misc/app-misc-backstory/app-misc-backstory.md

 Furthermore, we have both other real main activities.
 I’m a freelancer dedicate to my client’s projects and Nicolas is employee.
 That let us evenings, late nights, super early mornings and weekends to nerd DeckDeckGo.

-*I have to shutdown the computer, we are about to land … and I’m back.
+_I have to shutdown the computer, we are about to land … and I’m back.
 We landed, I said bye to my family and now I’m in the train between Basel and Zürich.
-Also, welcome back to Switzerland, 12.10 CHF (around 12$) for a ham sandwich and a bottle of water 🙈*
+Also, welcome back to Switzerland, 12.10 CHF (around 12\$) for a ham sandwich and a bottle of water 🙈_

 That being said, we are both aware that “we have to unleash a beta soon” and that we should focus on core features in order to be able to ship soonish a MVP (= minimum viable product).
 To achieve this goal, we think that the following are the missing features we have still to develop: